The Symantec Endpoint Protection client will not deploy through the network to a Windows Vista, 7, or Server 2008 system

 In this situation, either authenticate to the remote computer using a domain administrator's account or temporarily disable UAC.

-Please ensure the account being used to deploy the SEP client has sufficient privileges and is not a restricted account.
-In most situations, it is most appropriate to use a domain administrator account.
-If this is not possible, use a local administrative account for the remote computer, but be aware of the UAC restriction (above).
+Please ensure the account being used to deploy the SEP client has sufficient privileges, is not a restricted account and is not a member of a group that could cause a deny.
+In most situations, it is most appropriate to use a Local administrator account.
+If this is not possible, use a Domain administratot account that is a member of the local administrators group for the remote computer, but be aware of the UAC restriction (above).

-Remote deployment of SEP 11 clients from the SEPM to other domain member computers may fail due to Microsoft changes in the networking defaults of Windows 7 and above.
+Remote deployment of SEP clients from the SEPM to other domain member computers may fail due to Microsoft changes in the networking defaults of Windows 7 and above.
 When the local system account connects to other computers that are not in the same domain it uses a NULL session (which allows SEP client deployment).
 When local system connects to other computers that are in the same domain it tries to use the computer name to authenticate.
 In older Windows versions this connection could by default fallback to a NULL session.
 In Windows 7 and above the default behavior does NOT allow this fallback.
-The solution is to updgrade the SEPM to SEP 12.1; a workaround for SEP 11 is to run the SEPM service as domain administrator or add the SEPM's Active Directory computer account to an Administrative Group.
+The solution is to updgrade the SEPM to SEP 12.1.